AndrewEC/har-server/README.md

 of this project.

 ### Configuration Properties:
+* `server.port` -> The port number to bind the server to.
+* `server.open` -> The URL to launch in your default browser once the server has started.
 * `request-matching.rules` -> The sequentially executed set of predicate functions to determine if an incoming HTTP request matches a previously recorded request pulled from a har file.
     * `method` -> Match requests by HTTP method.
     * `path` -> Match requetss by path segments.
 (This will exclude the host/port and will fully decode the request path.)